Club Tournaments

 Club Championships for the H.R.
 Abbott Trophy

-The Club Championships are run over seven rounds for the A Grade and eight rounds for the B Grade, with the 7th week being a catch-up week for the A Grade.
+The Club Championships are run over seven rounds for the A Grade and eight rounds for the B & C Grades, with the 7th week being a catch-up week for the A Grade.
 The previous year's A & B Grade winners and the top six players by NZCF standard rating make up the A grade, or the top seven or eight players by rating if the previous year's A and/or B Grade winner does not enter, and the other players make up the B grade.

 Club Lightning Championships for the W.J.
 Watson Trophy

-There are 5 lightning tournaments scheduled for 2023.
+There are 5 lightning tournaments scheduled for 2025.
 Points are assigned according to the final standings of each tournament as follows: 1st - 10 points; 2nd - 6 points; 3rd - 4 points; 4th - 2 points (shared placings will share the points equally).
 The top 4 scores over the year for each player are used to make a player's total - the lowest score is noted in brackets next to that player's total (if no score is noted, that player has not been assigned points in 4 events).
 The club member with the most points at the end of the year will have their name engraved on the W.J.
 Watson Trophy and honours board.

-CM John Stark - 18 points
+CM John Stark - 36 points

-Matthew McNabb - 8 points
+Matthew McNabb - 28 points

 Nick Cummings - 8 points